eira-fransham/goeld/README.md

 # Göld - Löve but for Goldsrc

 This is designed to be a game engine for hacking together 3D games using old tech.
 It's based on the simple mental model of PyGame or Löve, but for Goldsrc/Quake-era tech.
-Right now it can load Quake 2 maps and display them, including the skybox textures, but Goldsrc models and display
+My ultimate goal is to have a simple engine which can do basically everything that many simplistic 3D games will need, without making an attempt at being too general.
+I can currently load Quake 2 maps (although not Quake/Goldsrc maps yet), render them with proper BSP culling and frustrum culling, and load and render HL1 models (as you can see in the 4th image).
+Models are lit dynamically using a really simple instanced lighting system - Quake 2 maps tend to have a _lot_ of lights though, so we should probably work out a better way to handle lighting down the line so we don't have to do so many expensive calculations.

 ![Screenshot 1](screenshots/01.png)